 Complex long-horizon and sparse reward robotics tasks are challenging for scaling end-to-end learning methods.
 By contrast, planning approaches have shown great potential to handle such complex tasks effectively.
 One of the major criticisms of planning-based approaches has been the lack of availability of accurate world models (aka abstractions) to utilize.

 There has been a renewed interest in using learning-based approaches to learn symbolic representations that support planning.
-However, this research is often fragmented in disjoint sub-communities such as task and motion planning, reinforcement learning (hierarchical, model-based), planning with formal logic, planning with natural language (language models), and neuro-symbolic AI.
+However, this research is often fragmented into disjoint sub-communities such as task and motion planning, reinforcement learning (hierarchical, model-based), planning with formal logic, planning with natural language (language models), and neuro-symbolic AI.
 This workshop aims to create a common forum to share insights, discuss key questions, and chart a path forward via abstraction.

 We aim to facilitate this bridge-building in two ways: (1) a diverse selection of papers and invited speakers; and (2) a highly interactive workshop.
 Concretely, the workshop will highlight approaches that use different learning methods, mainly to learn symbolic and composable representations of world models.
 Key questions for discussion include: